There are many reasons why a CSR may be invalid. When you create the CSR make sure:

 -----END NEW CERTIFICATE REQUEST------

-- Make sure that there are 5 dashes on each side of Begin and End certificate request.
+- There should be 5 dashes on each side of the tags.
 There should also be no trailing spaces in the CSR.